massivebrains/Observer/README.md

 This is your README file.
 Together with it, you can find the spec files in the `docs` folder.
 Remember to keep them updated, just like this file!

-The status-monitoring service is a laravel application.
+The observer service is a laravel application.

 The service is also awesome.